 Six people arrested after businesses robbed in Waterloo, Ayr

-Waterloo regional police say six people have been arrested after two Waterloo Region businesses were robbed Monday morning, including a pharmacy in Ayr.
+Waterloo regional police say six males have been arrested after two Waterloo Region businesses were robbed Monday morning, including a pharmacy in Ayr.

 During a media briefing Monday afternoon, police said two stolen vehicles were seized as well as a replica firearm.